-Are your investments aligned to your values?
+Are your investments aligned with your values?
 Should they be?
 The answers to those questions are unique to every investor and are best answered with the help of a financial advisor.
 But if you've been wanting to learn more about environmental, social and governance (ESG) investing, here are some of the basics.

-Investments that align to ESG considerations could include mutual funds, exchange-traded funds (ETFs), separately managed accounts, and individual stocks and bonds.
+Investments that align with ESG considerations could include mutual funds, exchange-traded funds (ETFs), separately managed accounts, and individual stocks and bonds.
 It's important to note, many funds incorporate sustainability criteria into their investment processes, even though they're not marketed as sustainable.

 Some sustainable funds exclude entire industries from their portfolios to avoid investing in companies that do not align with the fund’s mission.
 If you have strict views you want represented in your portfolio, understand that you may have to make diversification and performance trade-offs.

 When considering an ESG approach to investing, the most important question to ask is: Will this strategy help me reach my goals?
 Working with an Edward Jones financial advisor who understands you and your goals can help you answer it.

 All investments and investment strategies involve risk, and the value of your account will fluctuate.
 Your investment may be worth more or less than the original investment when sold.